Flicks 4 Change 2017 Preview: Co-Founder James Hawthorn on What Hot-Button Issues the Fest Will Tackle - MovieMaker Magazine

 MM: What programming are you excited about this year?

-JH: When we white-boarded our program and looked at all the different films that we are going to show–the order, the sequence, what films on what nights–we realized that out of the 30-35 shorts that we’re showing, we’re covering 20 different socially conscious topics.
+JH: When we looked at all the different films that we are going to show, we realized that out of the 30-35 shorts that we’re showing, we’re covering 20 different socially conscious topics.
 The focus themes for opening night are veteran’s affairs, domestic violence, sex trafficking and individual activism.
-On Monday night we’re looking at different topics that some might not realize are social issues, like social media–communicating with one another finding news there, image, all of that.
+On Monday night we’re looking at different topics that some might not realize are social issues, like social media—communicating with one another, image, all of that.
 It greatly affects our ability to make an impact in the world and the way that we behave in the world.
 We are showing some films that poke fun and look at that.
 We even have a film that looks at online dating in your 80s.
 That’s something that a lot of people are surprised about.
 We have a number of films that are actually somewhat comedic.
 We take a funny look at these issues, because sometimes through laughter you can get people to look at issues with a new kind of energy.
 It can spark new and creative ideas.

-MM: There are a lot of film festivals in the States, and even here in Los Angeles.
-What was the genesis of this festival with you and Andrew Steel of this last year, and what brought you together to start this fest?

-JH: Andrew and I are actors first.
-We met at an event and he told me he had this idea for a film festival.
-We really understood the power of storytelling to affect people and potentially change lives.
-There are other nonprofit film festivals out there.
-As far as we know we’re the only festival that only shows films that feature include pressing social issues.
-Then the fact that we look to involve so many different nonprofit partners and benefit through revenue shares on ticket sales and things like that.
-That really makes us stand out.
-We’re asking the audience to get involved.
-But to do that we have to put our money where our mouth is, and even though we’re running on essentially a shoestring budget and are fiscally sponsored by a nonprofit ourselves, we have to lead by example.
-That’s what makes our festival unique.
-The way we look to help other nonprofits execute their mission and help elevate humanitarian filmmakers by giving them the exposure they so desperately deserve and need.

-We also have this incredible film about addiction and incarceration.
-It’s very tragic.
-It deals with this prison that let this poor young father die.
-He had a serious injury and was addicted to opiates.
-It also raises questions of our culture of medication and big pharmaceutical and the way that we treat sick patients.
-[The father] was caught with possession of opiates and his family didn’t bail him out.
-They were afraid they were going to lose him, so they let him stay in jail while he was coming off of opiates.
-He was on video camera the whole time, essentially dying from dehydration and he was calling out and requesting an IV.
-They came in and said we only do that in serious cases.

-We have a really cool animated film that deals with disability.
-We have this other one that deals with Harley Quinn and the theme of Joker and Harley Quinn, and they use that to shed light on domestic violence.
 What’s really exciting to me is filmmakers using different styles and genres of storytelling to shed light on topics that are sometimes tough and uncomfortable to talk about.It’s a different way to get people’s attention and impact people.
-So films that use alternative styles and genres, I’m excited to say we have a lot of those in our program highlights.
+I’m excited to say we have a lot of films that use alternative styles and genres in our program highlights.

-MM: I attended the San Diego Underground Film Festival a couple months ago.
-When you think “underground film” you sometimes think serious, pretentious.
-They had a humorous short block with really funny movies and that was everybody’s favorite block.
-Who’s to say experimental films don’t have to be serious?
-It’s nice when genres are flipped.
+MM: Films around social issues are normally so serious, but those topics can be approached with humor as well.

 JH: They don’t all have to be that try-hard artistic that loses their audience.
 They don’t have to be that—they can just be good.
 They can use traditional or well-known topics or themes and twist them in way that grabs your attention.
-I think that’s what makes it really exciting.
-The fact that we have panel discussions afterwards with the heads of nonprofits, the audience, the filmmakers themselves who are activists, it makes for a really cool feature that other festivals don’t necessarily have.
-They have panel discussions with filmmakers.
-What do we do about these issues given in this film?
-We have people on the panel that are making a difference, changing laws and have actually succeeded engaging with our filmmakers and our audience.
-We love to have that.
+That’s what makes it really exciting.
+The fact that we have panel discussions afterwards with the heads of nonprofits, the audience, the filmmakers themselves who are activists makes for a really cool feature that other festivals don’t necessarily have.
+We have people on the panel that are making a difference, changing laws and have actually succeeded in engaging with our filmmakers and our audience.

 - Guide 2018